-Damage may occur to your vehicle if excessive condensation exists.
+Damage might occur to your vehicle if excessive condensation exists.
 Accumulation of condensation on surfaces within your motorhome occurs when warm, moist air contacts a cool surface.
 It is most evident on the inside of windows, but this problem can be controlled by:

-- 1. Slightly opening a window or roof vent to allow the moisture to escape from the motor home. - 2.
-A small dehumidifier is also very effective in removing moisture from the air.
+- 1. Slightly opening a window or roof vent to allow the moisture to escape from the motorhome. - 2.
+Using a small dehumidifier to remove moisture from the air.